DrGitStone/JellyMusicUploader/README.md

 import dance.
 Just drag a folder containing into the browser.
-Remember the upload format : Artist folder > Album name > Song tracks You get to pick the thumbnail for the albums in the process as well, this way you get a clean metadata experience!
+Remember the upload format : Artist folder > Album name > Song tracks You get to pick the thumbnail for the albums in the process as well (optional), this way you get a clean metadata experience!